AdamDawi/Sudoku-solver/README.md

 - **Clear Selected Cell:** Button to clear the currently selected cell.

-- **Solve Sudoku:** Button to solve the entire Sudoku puzzle with backtracikng alghoritm.
+- **Solve Sudoku:** Button to solve the entire Sudoku puzzle with backtracking alghoritm.

 - **Clear All Cells:** Button to clear all cells simultaneously.